shlomogel/algoExpert/README.md

 # 🌟 algoExpert
 In this repo.
-I'll manage my coding process on AlgoExpert **160 Coding Interview Questions** from:
+I'll manage my coding solutions on AlgoExpert **160 Coding Interview Questions** , with python, from:

 https://www.algoexpert.io/questions